 It's worthwhile to test your soil using a kit available from a garden center or your county extension office.
 Also consider the texture of your soil and whether it's sand, silt, or clay.

-Will you need drought-tolerant shrubs?
+Will you also need drought-tolerant shrubs?

 Landscaping Design Considerations